JhaoZ/JhaoZ.github.io/content/about.md

 ## Tl;dr:

-- I'm Bill Zhang, a Master's of CS students at UIUC (I did my undergrad here too!
-My major was Stats & CS)
+- I'm Bill Zhang, a Master's of CS students at UIUC
 - Interested in low level & (scalable) systems, have experience in AI/ML
-- I've done internships in the past, but I'm still exploring what I *really* want to do
+- I've done four internships in the past, and am looking for a full time role now!

 ## Hi!

 My name is Bill Zhang!
-As mentioned on my home page (and above), I am currently a senior at the University of Illinois Urbana-Champaign (UIUC) studying [Statistics & CS](https://siebelschool.illinois.edu/academics/undergraduate/degree-program-options/bs-statistics-computer-science), a single blended degree where I take the core classes from both the Statistics sequence and the Computer Science sequence--still leaving left over time to take whatever electives I want in either field.
+As mentioned on my home page (and above), I am currently in a 1-year [Master's of Computer Science](https://siebelschool.illinois.edu/academics/graduate/professional-mcs) program at the University of Illinois Urbana-Champaign (UIUC).
+I also did my undergraduate degree at UIUC (in 3 years), studying [Statistics & CS](https://siebelschool.illinois.edu/academics/undergraduate/degree-program-options/bs-statistics-computer-science), a single blended degree where I take the core classes from both Statistics and Computer Science.

 Throughout my years of colleges, I gained experience in multiple disciplines of computing.
 Right now, I have the most experience in AI/ML, systems, and backend, but theres many other fields I want to explore.
 I am quite interested in anything scalable---especially if its for AI/ML.
 Another one of my interests is writing code for low-latency or big data applications, such as high frequency trading.
-Currently, I'm still exploring what I *really* want to do.
+I've recently been getting more interested in compiler work and code optimizations.

 Although I'm super passionate about CS, I enjoy photography, playing badminton, biking, and urban exploration in my free time.